filiperomero2/ViralUnity/README.md

     --output                Complete path for output directory to be created by viralunity.
     --run-name              Name for the sequencing run (optional).
-    --reference             Complete path for the reference genome in fasta format --minimum-coverage      Minimum sequencing coverage for including base in consensus sequence (Default = 20) --adapters              Complete path for adapters sequences in fasta format (Illumina QC) --minimum-read-length   Minimum read length threshold (Default = 50) (Illumina QC)
+    --reference             Complete path for the reference genome in fasta format --primer-scheme         Complete path for the primer scheme bed file (amplicon sequencing only).
+    --minimum-coverage      Minimum sequencing coverage for including base in consensus sequence (Default = 20) --adapters              Complete path for adapters sequences in fasta format (Illumina QC) --minimum-read-length   Minimum read length threshold (Default = 50) (Illumina QC)